-Business-type Activities: The water and sewer rates in the City will increase by 5%, primarily to cover increased costs of operations and infrastructure maintenance.
-General operating expenses will increase by 2% to cover increased personnel costs, and 2.5% to cover increased costs of material, supplies, and other operating expenses.
-Rates for electricity will increase by an average of 4% to cover an equal increase in operating costs, primarily personnel and equipment maintenance expense.
+Business-type Activities: The aftermath of the Cardinal Point dam collapse in this past year water and sewer rates in the City will again increase by 5%.
+These resources will primarily cover increased costs of operations and infrastructure maintenance.
+General operating expenses of the water and sewer enterprise fund will increase by 2% to cover increased personnel costs, and 2.5% to cover increased costs of material, supplies, and other operating expenses.
+Rates for electricity will also again increase, this year by an average of 4%, to cover an equal increase in operating costs, primarily personnel and equipment maintenance expense.